Learn how to navigate the world of dating in Germany as an expat with our helpful guide to the local dating culture, etiquette, faux pas, and more.

 The dating culture in Germany is similar to other European countries.
 Interestingly, the number of German-foreign partnerships has more than doubled within the past two decades; according to the website The Local.
 In fact, there were 1.5 million German-foreign couples living together in 2017, of which 1.2 million were married.
 That’s good news if you are an expat looking for love in the country.

-Another interesting fact is that the average age at which people get married in Germany has steadily increased over the past 27 years.
+The average age at which people get married in Germany has steadily increased over the past 27 years.
 On average, women are 30 years old and men are 33 when they tie the knot.
-This places Germany at number 8 in the list of European countries in terms of the average age at first marriage.
+This places Germany in eighth in the list of European countries in terms of the average age at first marriage.
 Research also suggests that marriage is becoming more popular in Germany.
 Indeed, figures from the Federal Statistical Office of Germany show that the total number of marriages increased from 373,655 in 2013 to 416,615 in 2018; a rise of 11.5%.

 This might due to the fact that registered partnerships, either for same-sex or heterosexual couples, ceased to be an option in 2017; when same-sex marriage was legalized.
 Marriage is, therefore, the only form of legal union in Germany.
 There is also a growing acceptance of LGBTQI+ marriages.
 In fact, more than 10,000 same-sex couples have tied the knot since it became legal in 2017.